Is It Wise to Waive Child Support?

 In short, it’s important to remember these important facts.
 Each parent is legally obligated to contribute to the financial well-being of their children.
 The right to receive child support belongs to the child, not to the parent.
 Until the children reach legal age, they rely on their parents and the court to enforce their right to financial support.

-Divorce, child support and custody are complicated issues.
+Divorce, child support, and custody are complicated issues.
 It is important to have an experienced attorney representing you, who will keep your best interest, and the care of your minor children, at heart.
 The attorneys at Griffith, Young & Lass have tremendous experience in protecting the interests of parents and children.
-Schedule a consultation today by calling 858-345-1720.
+Schedule a free consultation today by calling 858-345-1720.

 © 2016 Millionairium and Griffith, Young & Lass.
 Authorization to post is granted, with the stipulation that Millionairium and Griffith, Young & Lass are credited as sole source.
 Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.